 Bodily injury liability

-Covers costs from injuries you cause to another person, including immediate medical aid, legal help, health care, funerals and pain and suffering.
+Covers medical costs in an accident where you’re at fault, including immediate medical aid, legal help, health care, funerals and pain and suffering.

 Property damage liability

-Covers damages you cause to someone else’s property/vehicle.
-It does not cover damage to your own bike.
-For that, you’ll need collision and/or comprehensive.
+Covers damage you cause to someone else’s property or vehicle in an accident, not including damage to your own bike.

-Covers damage to your motorcycle from things like natural disasters, terrorism, explosions and fire, glass damage, falling objects, vandalism, damage from animals and theft.
+Covers damage to your motorcycle from non-collision damage, including weather, vandalism, falling objects, vandalism and theft.

 Covers repairs to your motorcycle if you’re involved in an accident.

 Covers damage to windshields, luggage racks, storage and other personal items.

-This covers your medical costs if you’re injured in an accident, regardless of who’s at fault.
+Covers your health insurance deductible and other medical costs if you’re injured in an accident, regardless fault.